minzhekang/python3injector/python3trainer/README.md

 ![trainer](https://media.giphy.com/media/l0phAXbyTJ9hdFIPos/giphy.gif)

 Trainer made for assault cube using the lessons learnt from writing an injector.
 Approach is slightly different here where I didn't use `LoadLibraryW` to fire up the dll file within the process.
-Instead, the multi-level pointer was found using Cheat Engine and the address variables were passed into the python application using ctypes. `WriteProcessMemory` and `ReadProcessMemory` is then used to read the memory of the game files and then write to it accordingly.
+Instead, the multi-level pointer was found and the address variables were passed into the python application using ctypes. `WriteProcessMemory` and `ReadProcessMemory` is then used to read the memory of the game files and then write to it accordingly.